-Rejecting calls for increases in insurance coverage will help protect American jobs and businesses, including countless small businesses, from an unnecessary and excessive policy designed to further line the pockets of trial lawyers at the expense of truckers, farmers, construction firms, manufacturers and more.
-We strongly discourage you from supporting any such provision in the next surface transportation reauthorization bill or any infrastructure package.
+Rejecting calls for increases in insurance coverage will help protect American jobs and businesses, including countless small businesses, from an unnecessary and excessive policy designed to further line the pockets of trial lawyers at the expense of truckers, farmers and manufacturers.
+We strongly discourage you from including any such provision in the Committee's title of the next surface transportation reauthorization bill.